Ultimus recently kicked off a new interview series entitled, #TALKtoUltimus.

-Below is an introduction to a recent interview with Tim Kight, Founder and Chief Executive Officer of Focus 3, discussing what it means to be a client-focused or client-centric organization, and how to demystify the process within large and small organizations to help them achieve best results.
+Below is an introduction to an interview leadership coaching expert, Tim Kight, Founder/CEO of Focus 3.
+In this podcast, Tim outlines what it means to be a client-centric organization, and the principles and leadership needed to help organizations deliver best-in-class customer service.

 Why the Disconnect?